Eniti-Codes/Bin-Animator/README.md

 **Currently, the project is under active development.** I'm tackling the intricacies of OS integration and desktop environment interaction.
 While I'm pushing hard to get it working perfectly, I'm committed to the spirit of open-source.
 This means even if I hit a wall and can't get it fully polished, I'll release the code so others can pick it up, learn from it, and hopefully contribute to its completion.

-Here's the updated GitHub description for your Bin Animator app with the new details:

 ---

 ## How it Works